Do you resent your husband after baby? Are you wondering how to get over it?

 These stay-at-home date night ideas are seriously so much fun (and totally doable!).

+Do you resent your husband after baby?
 How did the birth of a child affect your relationship with your spouse?